apduncan/bm-tk/README.md

 2. Filter out any BAMS which do not contain the required kinetics tags (`CHECK_KINETICS`)
 3. Predict 6ma base modification using [fibertools](https://fiberseq.github.io/fibertools/) (`PREDICT_FIBERTOOLS`)
-4. Extract modifications to table using [modkit](https://github.com/nanoporetech/modkit) (`EXTRACT_CALLS`).
+4. Extract modifications to table using a custom perl script (`EXTRACT_CALLS`).
+This currently only extracts modifications with a probability > 240 (~0.94).
+Currently this is a fixed threshold and cannot be changed.
-This extraction is optional, and is not done by default for space reasons.
-Enable by setting `--extract_calls true`.
+This extraction is done by default, but is optional.
+Disable by setting `--extract_calls false`.

 The default install of fibertools is from conda, and will not support use of the GPU.